 “I’m pretty sure we’ll get high-fives from people coming in to the area,” Fischer said with a laugh.
 “We finally had this city council meeting after months of communicating and trying to make changes, and we just saw that there is a lot of enthusiasm for what we were trying to do.
 We’re trying to create a part of town where you can park your car, spend half a day, and try half a dozen new things—and there’s support for it.”

 Even downtown, elevated beer-drinking is available at Burgers and Brew.
 Eckert Malting and Brewing, which crafts a gluten-free rice beer, operates from its facility on Ivy Street in addition to its tasting room in the Meyers District.
-And there’s now easy access to snag a pint on the north side, too, whether it’s the popular Lost Dutchman Taproom or the recently established Chico Taproom.
+And there’s now easy access to snag a pint on the north side, too, whether it’s the popular Lost Dutchman Taproom or Chico Taproom.
 With all the options, it might sound like a competitive arena, but the reality is a good-natured expansion of craft culture

 "The craft beer bars are working synergistically together,” said Claire Matthews, who owns the Taproom.
 "Chico’s grown so much in the last two years craft beer-wise.
 I think we’re on the verge of becoming a little Bend (Oregon).
 I can see Chico embracing it even more.”